 Dehydration can be a risk in a hot stuffy office so limit cups of tea and coffee and try replacing some of them with water or herbal tea.

-If cake, biscuits and sweets are the order of the day in the office, suggest having a fruit bowl instead or a selection of dried fruit and nuts, but not the sort that come in a block of chocolate!
+If cake, biscuits and sweets are the order of the day in the office, suggest having a fruit bowl.
+You could also have a selection of dried fruit, nuts and seeds.

 Start a Trend